Chrysler: Health-Care Trust Demands Step to Possible IPO

-Sergio Marchionne, the chief executive officer of both Fiat and Chrysler, plans to merge the two companies by 2015 after striking an initial alliance through the U.S. automaker’s bankruptcy more than three years ago.
+Sergio Marchionne, the chief executive officer of both Fiat and Chrysler, plans to merge the two companies by 2015 after striking an alliance through Chrysler’s U.S.-backed bankruptcy more than three years ago.
 Fiat, mired in the Europe auto market’s slump, faces restrictions in accessing Chrysler’s cash as part of conditions set by the government’s rescue.

 The UAW trust said in a November court filing that it’s owed $342 million, more than double the $139.7 million that Fiat has said the shares should be worth.
 Fiat said Jan.
 3 that it plans to exercise a second call option that would increase its stake to about 65 percent.

-Patty McCarthy, a spokeswoman for the VEBA, didn’t immediately respond to an e-mailed request for comment.
+Patty McCarthy, a spokeswoman for the VEBA, declined to comment in an e-mail.